SAP/spartacus-docs/_pages/install/integrations/open-payment-framework-integration.md

 {% include docs/feature_version.html content=version_note %}

-The Open Payment Framework provides merchants with a streamlined way to connect their chosen Payment Service Provider using configurations.
+The SAP Commerce Open Payment Framework, which is delivered as an enrichment to the SAP Commerce Cloud payment toolkit, is a SaaS solution for managing your payment integrations in an intuitive and effective way.
+The Open Payment Framework allows you to integrate your preferred digital payment service providers faster than before, and removes the need to code, integrate and deploy extensions to the Commerce codebase.

-For more information, see [Open Payment Framework in a Nutshell](https://help.sap.com/docs/SAP_UPSCALE_COMMERCE/0160c41e0de84b218d05bc1185213d1d/5efc3463b4504d27bb9c4fbbb95a4ccc.html?locale=en-US#open-payment-framework-in-a-nutshell) on the SAP Help Portal.
+For more information, see [Open Payment Framework](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/f3d565da0d524b8081c861b4f5dea359.html?locale=en-US).

 ***